yvt/refined-theme/README.md

 To configure Sublime Text 2 to use the theme:

 * For Sublime Text 2 (Build 2174) and later - Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`.
 For earlier builds - Open your User Global Settings Preferences file `Sublime Text 2 -> Preferences -> Global Settings - User`
-* Add (or update) your theme entry to be `"theme": "Soda Light Refined.sublime-theme"` or `"theme": "Soda Dark Refined.sublime-theme"`
+* Add (or update) your theme entry to be `"theme": "Refined-Light.sublime-theme"` or `"theme": "Refined-DarkRefined-Dark.sublime-theme"`

 ### Example User Settings

     {
-        "theme": "Soda Light Refined.sublime-theme"
+        "theme": "Refined-Light.sublime-theme"
     }

 You will have to restart Sublime for the theme to take full effect.